UW Neighborhood Northgate Clinic Faculty

 Interests: Prevention of sudden cardiac death in athletes; emergency planning for sudden cardiac arrest and use of AEDs in athletic medicine; pre-participation cardiovascular screening in athletes; ECG screening in athletes; musculoskeletal ultrasound; sports medicine.

 Dr. Evans joined the department in April 2012.
-Prior to coming to Seattle he spent 15 years practicing in central Oregon where, in addition to providing clinical care was active in his local community and with organized medicine.
-Viewing the marketing tactics of the pharmaceutical industry as a negative force on patient care he guided his clinic through a process to become pharm-free.
+Prior to coming to Seattle he spent 15 years practicing in central Oregon where, in addition to providing clinical care, he was active in his local community and with organized medicine.
+Viewing the marketing tactics of the pharmaceutical industry as a negative force on patient care, he guided his clinic through a process to become pharm-free.
 Recently he completed a term as the President of the National Physicians Alliance.
 Dr. Evans is the recipient of several community service and teaching awards and enjoys the big city with his wife and two children.

 Emily Godfrey MD, MPH is an Associate Professor in the Department of Family Medicine and in the Department of Obstetrics and Gynecology Division of Family Planning.
 Dr. Godfrey was selected to be the first Family Planning Epidemiology and Public Health Fellow at the CDC in Atlanta where she worked on the new US-based Medical Eligibility Criteria for Contraceptive Use.
 Dr. Godfrey is a graduate of the University of Rochester Fellowship in Family Planning.
 She obtained her medical degree from the Medical College of Wisconsin and completed her family medicine residency at West Suburban Hospital in Oak Park, Illinois.
 Other interests include yoga, traveling, bicycling, hiking, cross-country skiing and drinking fine wine with friends.